AyodejiK101/EMERALD-data/README.md

   ## 🗂️ Data Source

-The Dataset was provided by Emerald Technologies.
+The Dataset was provided by 10alytics for  Emerald Technologies- it has been uploaded to the read me files

 ## Tailored Data Analytics using sql - see below syntax used in answering the 10 questions below.